dmj111/swc-team-project/README.md

 - matlab
 - make

 Pauline's ideas will go here, just as soon as I have some.
 But now I can use this modified file to test out my git-fu.

+DJ:  I didn't understand the directions fully for the homework.
+I need to read the correct part of the SWC repository for potential topics...